The Best Foods To Clean Arteries

 Concluding

-However, it’s important to remember that diet is just one piece of the heart health puzzle.
+It’s important to remember that diet is just one piece of the heart health puzzle.
 Regular physical activity, maintaining a healthy weight, and avoiding harmful habits like smoking are also essential for maintaining a healthy cardiovascular system.
-Moreover, it’s always recommended to consult with a healthcare professional before making any major changes to your diet or lifestyle.